AndreMikulec/postgres_plr/userguide.md

 as the preceding 8 rows which are also in the same `WINDOW` frame within the same `PARTITION`.
 In this case since no `PARTITION` is explicitly defined, the `PARTITION` is the entire set of rows returned from the inner sub-select.

-For optimization reasons, constant expressions are not expanded, and corresponding `farg2` in the example above is passes with NULL value for compatibility reasons not to shift other arguments in functions users created with previous versions of PL/R.

 In these next examples, use of the variables `arg1`,`farg1`,`fnumrows`,` and `prownum` are illustrated in detail.
 The window frame is saved into a dedicated R environment `farg#` and only `farg1` in these simple examples.